 When you configure your application to use a credentials provider with forms authentication, you must pass empty strings or null as the parameters of the ValidateUser method.
 The service provider will then call your IClientFormsAuthenticationCredentialsProvider.GetCredentials method implementation.
 Typically, you will implement this method to display a dialog box and return a populated ClientFormsAuthenticationCredentials object.

-For more information, see How to: Access User Roles with Client Application Services.
-For information about how to set up the ASP.NET AJAX roles service, see Using Roles Information with ASP.NET AJAX.
+For information about how to set up the Microsoft Ajax roles service, see Using Roles Information with Microsoft Ajax.

-For more information, see How to: Access User Settings with Client Application Services.
 For more information about application settings, see Application Settings Overview.
 For information about how to implement your own settings class instead of generating one in Visual Studio, see How to: Create Application Settings.
-For information about how to set up the ASP.NET AJAX profile service, see Using Profile Information with ASP.NET AJAX.
+For information about how to set up the Microsoft Ajax profile service, see Using Profile Information with Microsoft Ajax.

 The following table describes the classes that implement the client application services feature.

 Applications that use only the primary authentication, roles, and settings features will not have to access these classes directly.
 Instead, such applications will access the client application service providers indirectly using application configuration and the APIs described in the previous sections.
 You will access these classes directly to implement additional features, such as user logout and offline capability.

 All client application services APIs are synchronous.
 Client application services do not directly support asynchronous behavior.